-Japan has had patent royalty guidelines for more than fifty years (and broad authority to issue compulsory licenses).
+Japan adopted patent royalty guidelines more than fifty years ago, and has long had broad authority to issue compulsory licenses.
 During this time Japan became a global power in high technology industries and has one of the highest living standards in the world.

 On June 29, 1998, the Japanese Patent Office (JPO) reported new guidelines for determining royalty rates for licensing patents owned by the Japanese Government.
-While the guidelines are officially for setting royalties on government owned patents, they are considered by some a de facto standard, and are influential in the private sector.
+While the guidelines were officially for setting royalties on government owned patents, they were considered by some a de facto standard, and were influential in the private sector.
 Previously the rates were 2 to 4 percent of net sales, and the guidelines had not changed for 50 years.
-Under the revised guidelines, the royalties can range from 0 to 6 percent.
+Under the revised guidelines, the royalties can were 0 to 6 percent, according to the following formula: